Pyro (Marvel Comics): St. John Allerdyce

+The first Pyro is St. John Allerdyce.
+Created by writer Chris Claremont and artist/co-writer John Byrne, the character first appeared in The Uncanny X-Men #141 (January 1981).

 Born and raised in Sydney, Australia, St. John Allerdyce is a mutant who possesses the elemental power to control fire and flame, though not generate it.
 As such, he wields a flamethrower to provide heat for him to control.
-After years of working in Southeast Asia as a journalist and novelist, Pyro met the mutant Mystique, who later recruited him to the Brotherhood of Evil Mutants as a professional criminal and subversive.
-With the Brotherhood of Evil Mutants, he attempted to assassinate Senator Robert Kelly, and first battled the X-Men.
+After years of working in Southeast Asia as a journalist and novelist, Pyro met the mutant Mystique, who later recruited him to the Brotherhood of Mutants as a professional criminal and subversive.
+With the Brotherhood of Mutants, he attempted to assassinate Senator Robert Kelly, and first battled the X-Men.
 With the Brotherhood, he later battled the Avengers, and then the X-Men again.
 Though he never served under the team's original leader, Magneto, Pyro did work with the Brotherhood under the command of several of Magneto's subordinates who alternately supervised the group.

-Mystique's Brotherhood later offered the team's services to the United States government in exchange for protection and an official pardon for its crimes, and was renamed Freedom Force.
-As part of their first mission, the team captured Magneto.
-With Freedom Force, he next captured the Avengers on behalf of the federal government.
-Later, he clashed with the original X-Factor in seeking to arrest Rusty Collins.
-With Freedom Force, he fought the X-Men in Dallas, and was present at the X-Men's apparent demise.
-With Freedom Force, he battled Cyclops and Marvel Girl, sought to arrest Rusty Collins again, battled the New Mutants, and finally arrested both Rusty and Skids.
-He and Blob under Spiral's orders attempted to capture a young mutant girl named Amanda, but were defeated by Daredevil.

-Pyro later teamed with Blob and Avalanche against the Avengers during the "Acts of Vengeance" storyline.